Cupar to Kennoway Road

 Back to Search

-The northern end of the route can now be taken to be the ScotWays sign on the south side of the A914 at NO363122, which reads Hill of Tarvit and Chance Inn.
-A naturally-trodden grassy/earthy path leads gently uphill between bushes and trees, with fields on either side.
+A ScotWays sign "Public Path to Hill of Tarvit and Chance Inn" stands on the south side of the A914 at NO363122, from where a naturally-trodden grassy/earthy path leads gently uphill between bushes and trees, with fields on either side.
 After some 800m, this reaches the minor road known as ‘Sandy Brae’.
 A few steps along this road to the right/west, at a ScotWays waymarker disc on a wooden post, the path continues, still gently uphill, for a further 300m to arrive at Scotstarvit Tower and Farm, where there is a further ScotWays disc.
-The next section to the south - now a tractor-track and leading past the farm and some cottages - is festooned with notices/instructions: ‘10 mph’, ‘Beware children, animals, vehicles’, three ‘Private, No Entry’ signs, two notices re keeping off the grass verge, two notices re keeping dogs on leads past the buildings, all users to keep to 4mph, and cyclists to give way to farm vehicles!
+The next section to the south is a tractor-track and leads past the farm and some cottages.
 Once past the buildings, the tractor-track, defined by walls/fences and with woods then fields adjacent, continues straightforwardly for a further kilometre down to Chance Inn.
 At the first houses, the surface becomes tarred and the route meets the public road at the right-angled bend at NO373103.